7 ☀ • April

 There are some narrow streets where markets are held, but in this village we were never approached by the merchants nor passing locals, which is more frequent in other parts of the country.

-By then we were starting to feel the effects of the foreign food, and we highly recommend that you go prepared.
+Side note: by then we were starting to feel the effects of the foreign food, and we highly recommend that you go prepared.

 Marrakesh2 ☾Les Trois Palmiers